the-shop/node-api-sample/README.md

 Application is event driven and code structure allows easy micro service deployment.

+#### Why events?

+Given the code microservice structure making it event based made sense just because of easier code functionality extending in the future.

+All developer has to do is listen to specific event to re-use the logic, without finding a good place in code to extract the functionality to - place is already there - the `src/Listeners/` directory (more on that below where code structure is explained).

 ### Registered Services

 Following services are set up: